Things to Do in East London

 Museum of London Docklands

-Tucked away near Canary Wharf, this museum is an absolute treasure.
-Housed in a 200-year-old warehouse, it tells the story of London’s river, port, and people, from pirates to modern dockworkers.
-Kids will love the interactive exhibits, and the atmospheric galleries make history come alive.
+Hidden away near Canary Wharf, this museum is a gem.
+Housed in a 200-year-old warehouse, it traces the history of London's river, port, and people, from pirates to modern dockworkers.
+Kids will love the interactive exhibits, and the galleries are so atmospheric, history comesalive.
+Best of all this, it's free to get in, so you can dawdle at your leisurewithout breaking the bank.

 Greenwich